lithammer/NeavUI/README.md

 ## Known issues

 - The quest blob on the map is still a cause for taint, not really sure what's causing it and if it really needs fixing.
-- Changing glyphs sometimes doesn't work because of taint from somewhere
+- Changing glyphs sometimes doesn't work because of taint from somewhere.

 ## Installation